njayp/ophis/README.md

 ## Quick Start

-### Add MCP server commands to your root command.
+### Add MCP server commands to your command tree.

+MCP commands can be added anywhere in a command tree.
 Below is an example of a `main()` that adds MCP commands to a root command.
 Alternatively, this logic can be placed in your `createMyRootCommand()`.

 ```go
 package main